Majid-dev/gcp-project/README.md

 ### 4. Ansible Automation
 - **Ansible Inventory:** The inventory file includes the virtual machine’s public IP and name.
-- **Ansible Role:** A role is created to deploy a simple web page containing your name and any additional information.
+- **Ansible Role:** A role is created to deploy a simple web page containing your name and some other information.
 - **Tasks:**
   - Template an HTML file.
   - Upload the HTML file to the VM.